Suspect in Quebec Amber Alert case out of coma: lawyer

 The suspect was supposed to appear in court on Wednesday but couldn't due to his health.

-He is scheduled to appear next week in Saint-Jerome, Que.
+He is scheduled to appear in court next week in Saint-Jerome, Que.

 We have closed comments on this story for legal reasons.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.